kolkhis/tech-notes/linux/tools/entr.md

 # `entr`

+---

-`entr` is a tool used for running a command when a file changes.
+`entr` is a tool available on Debian-based systems.
+It's used for running arbitraty commands when a file is changed.

-This is very helpful in testing.
+This tool is not available in the default RedHat repositories.
+To get similar functionality on RedHat-based systems, look into `inotify-tools`, specifically `inotifywait`.

 ## Table of Contents
 * [Using `entr` with a single file](#using-entr-with-a-single-file)